Creating Headings on MS-Word

 • Go to “include level number from” and select Level 1.
 Add a dot and select Level 2.

-• Add another dot and Select the number to the figures.
+• Add another dot and select the number for the figures.

 • Repeat all other above steps.